 My Final Thoughts

-Home DNA is quite different to all the other DNA testing companies as it can clue you in on your ancestors migration.
+Home DNA is quite different from all the other DNA testing companies as it can clue you in on your ancestors’ migration.

 The added stories that go with these journeys can shed some light on why they had to travel.

-I like this because this is quite unique as none of them offer this feature.
+I like this because this is unique as none of them offer this feature.

 The waiting time though is more reasonable compared to other companies.
 Depending on which test kit that you do buy from Home DNA you can wait as little as 2 weeks or as long as 8 weeks.

-That’s not really bad as one company make you wait 12 weeks.
+That’s not bad as one company makes you wait 12 weeks.

-The downfall with this is that you cannot connect with distant relatives like you can with other kits.
+The downfall with this is that you no connecting with distant relatives like you can with other kits.
 But maybe that is something that can be done in the future.